gestpay/php5-gestpay-s2s/README.md

 To load `callPagamS2S.php`, just navigate to `http://localhost:8080/php5-gestpay-s2s/callPagamS2S.php`.

 When you open a file, the call to Gestpay is performed.
+The result will be shown on page.
+Set your `shopLogin` and other relavant data before.

 ## Ideas?
 Requests?